xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/quickstart.md

 A successfully received message (that makes it through the decoding and decryption without throwing) can be trusted to be authentic, i.e. that it was sent by the owner of the `message.senderAddress` wallet and that it wasn't modified in transit.
 The `message.sent` timestamp can be trusted to have been set by the sender.

 The Stream returned by the `stream` methods is an asynchronous iterator and as such usable by a for-await-of loop.
-Note however that it is by its nature infinite, so any looping construct used with it will not terminate, unless the termination is explicitly initiated (by breaking the loop or by an external call to `Stream.return()`)
+Note however that it is by its nature infinite, so any looping construct used with it will not terminate, unless the termination is explicitly initiated (by breaking the loop or by an external call to `Stream.return()`).

 ```ts
 const conversation = await xmtp.conversations.newConversation(